-U.K. Hospitals Are Overburdened But The British Love Their Universal Health Care
+U.K. Hospitals Are Overburdened, But The British Love Their Universal Health Care

 McElroy, the comedian, says state-funded health care means his family doesn't have to worry about needing coverage through an employer.
 He and his wife Erin McGuigan are both self-employed.
 McGuigan works as a birth and postnatal doula, alongside NHS midwives.
 She gave birth to the couple's two children, in the NHS system, for free.

-"You get follow-up care, where the midwives and health visitors come to your home, for a number of days after you give birth, to do checks and ensure breast-feeding is established and [the] baby is well — just to get new parents on their way," McGuigan says.
+"You get follow-up care, where the midwives and health visitors come to your home, for a number of days after you give birth, to do checks and ensure breastfeeding is established and [the] baby is well — just to get new parents on their way," McGuigan says.
 "I've had excellent care."

 She says she has had to wait four to six weeks for a doctor's appointment if it's not something urgent.